anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

 which python3

-Or
+or

 python3 --version

-If you did not have the outputs listed above, continue to step 3A.
-Otherwise, skip to 3B.
+do not have the outputs listed above, continue to step 3A.

 #### Step 3A: Installing Python 3.12